Pragmatic-Idealist/bitcoin_sentiment_topic_analysis/README.md

 **3. Sentiment Analysis**

-I then utilized Texblob and Vader to generate sentiment scores and then averaged the two scores together for a composite score per document.
+I then utilized Textblob and Vader to generate sentiment scores and then averaged the two scores together for a composite score per document.
 I then charted Bitcoin's % Price Change and the 7 day moving average of sentiment over time.
 I utilized the 7 day moving average of sentiment because I wanted to capture the average sentiment of the preceding week and its affect on price.

 **4.Topic Modeling**